-- Deliver around 125 high quality homes including higher value family housing provision of larger (4, 5 and 6 bedroom) houses, and affordable housing in accordance with relevant local plan requirements; - 2.
+- 1. Deliver around 125 high quality homes including higher value family housing provision of larger (4, 5 and 6 bedroom) houses, and affordable housing in accordance with relevant local plan requirements; - 2.
 Create an area of accessible open space on the part of the site to be retained as Green Belt as part of a multi-functional green and blue infrastructure network.
 This will include defining a new Green Belt boundary to the west of the residential development that will comprise physical features that are readily recognisable and likely to be permanent and mitigation of the visual and noise impacts of the nearby railway.

-Built development will be limited to the eastern half of the site to minimise encroachment of built development into the Green Belt with the western part Places for Everyone Composite Plan - Modifications Version 2023 461 of the site being redeveloped as an area of open space or nature conservation area and retained within the Green Belt;
+Built development will be limited to the eastern half of the site to minimise encroachment of built development into the Green Belt with the western part

-- 3. The north east of the site will accommodate a temporary rail halt and associated parking Make land available within the site to facilitate the extension of the East Lancashire Railway (ELR) from Heywood to Castleton, and potentially a provision of tram-train infrastructure trial project if progressed in this location; - 4.
+- of the site being redeveloped as an area of open space or nature conservation area and retained within the Green Belt; - The north east of the site will accommodate a temporary rail halt and associated parking Make land available within the site to facilitate the extension of the East Lancashire Railway (ELR) from Heywood to Castleton, and potentially a provision of tram-train infrastructure trial project if progressed in this location; - 4.
 Achieve excellent design and sustainability through masterplanning and the use of design codes for the whole site to ensure comprehensive development; - 5.
-Provision should be made within the scheme for appropriate access by Network Rail and ELR to undertake any maintenance and improvements relating to the extended ELR when required; - 6.
+Provision should be made within the scheme for appropriate access by relating to the extended ELR when required; - 6.
 Address the risk of surface water flooding that affects part of the site through an appropriate sustainable drainage strategy (SuDS); - 7.
 Provide Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7.
 This should include the provision of good quality pedestrian and cycling routes through the site to Heywood Road/Manchester Road to the north east of the site, and to the existing footpaths on the adjoining golf course in order to facilitate safe and convenient linksaccess to the centre of Castleton and the Castleton Bee Network scheme, the nearby railway Castleton station, bus stops and westwards to employment locations around Heywood; - 8.
-Provide appropriate access to electric vehicle charging infrastructure and cycle storage; - 9.
-Provide financial contributions to mitigate impacts on the highway network identified through a transport assessment; - 10.
-Carry out a project specific Habitats Regulation Assessment in relation to the Rochdale Canal for planning applications of 50 dwellings or more;
+Provide appropriate access to electric vehicle charging infrastructure and cycle storage; - Provide financial contributions to mitigate impacts on the highway network identified through a transport assessment; - Carry out a project specific Habitats Regulation Assessment in relation to the Rochdale Canal for planning applications of 50 dwellings or more;